-Melissa Hyslop is an Enterprising Mompreneur member based out Burlington, Ontario.
+Melissa Hyslop is an Elite+ Mompreneur member based out Burlington, Ontario.
 She is a finalist for The 2017 Mompreneur Startup Award, representing her rapidly growing corporation, Malarkey Kids Inc., and her mom-invention, the Munch Mitt!

 How did Melissa’s entrepreneurial journey with The Munch Mitt transpire?